AntonioTorres23/OpenGL_Notes/Explanation On The This Pointer.md

 Now I also stored it within a vector called `test_vector` since a lot of our code within LearnOpenGL has that but within that we can index and grab the member within that specific object.
 And when we send it to default output, we get the same values that we entered in initially with the constructor.

 I also made a function called `get_actual_values()` which just grabs the actual members of the class and sends them to default output.
-Run that function and you see you get the same exact output as with the ones that where grabbed previously.
+Run that function and  you get the same exact output as with the ones that where grabbed previously.